rsalmei/alive-progress/README.md

 - a **live spinner** that is incredibly cool and clearly shows your lengthy process did not hang, or your ssh connection did not drop;
 - a **visual feedback** which reacts to your processing, as the live spinner will go faster or slower with it;
-- an **efficient** multi-threaded bar, which updates itself at a fraction of the actual processing speed (1,000,000 iterations per second equates to roughly 60 updates per second) to keep **CPU usage low** and avoid terminal spamming (you can also calibrate this to your liking);
+- an **efficient** multithreaded bar, which updates itself at a fraction of the actual processing speed (1,000,000 iterations per second equates to roughly 60 updates per second) to keep **CPU usage low** and avoid terminal spamming (you can also calibrate this to your liking);
 - nice monitoring of both _position and throughput_ of your processing;
 - an **ETA** (expected time of arrival) with an intelligent _exponential smoothing algorithm_, that shows the time to completion;
 - automatic **print** and **logging** hooks, which allow print statements and logging messages to work _effortlessly_, right amid an animated bar, and even enriching them with the current bar position when they occur;